ZealanL/RLGym-PPO-Guide/graphs.md

 This section will explain to you what most of the default RLGym-PPO metric graphs mean, and how to interpret them.

 By default, RLGym-PPO logs metrics with wandb.
-If you have wandb enabled, you can view them at your bot's wandb link, which is posted in console when you start a training session.
+If you have wandb enabled, you can view them at your bot's wandb link, which is posted in the console when you start a training session.

 Note that I will purposefully not elaborate on some of the more complicated stuff.
 I may add optional more-detailed explanations in the future.

 ## *Remember: Watch your bot!*

-Unless you have an ELO-tracking system (where different versions of your bot are versed against eachother to determine skill), no graph is going to be as good as of an indicator of progress as watching your bot play.
+Unless you have an ELO-tracking system (where different versions of your bot are versed against each other to determine skill), no graph is going to be as good as of an indicator of progress as watching your bot play.

 You shouldn't use vague graphs (like policy reward) to come to vague conclusions.
 Obsessing over weird changes and patterns in graphs like entropy or clip fraction will drive you insane and just waste your time.
 Totally normal learning often results in weird cyclic behavior in some graphs.
 Sometimes graphs suddenly shift for seemingly no reason at all.

 However, if a general graph completely dies or skyrockets to an insane value, something *is* probably broken.
-Just don't soley rely on the graphs to determine if there is a problem, unless its very obvious.
+Just don't solely rely on the graphs to determine if there is a problem unless it's very obvious.

 ## Policy Reward

-This graph shows the average of the total reward each player gets, each episode.
+This graph shows the average of the total reward each player gets, per episode.

-This should increase a lot in early stages, HOWEVER, please DO NOT assume that a decrease or plateau in this graph means your bot is not improving.
+This should increase a lot in the early stages, HOWEVER, please DO NOT assume that a decrease or plateau in this graph means your bot is not improving.

 The average episode reward is directly scaled by the length of each episode.
-At the beginning stages, your episodes are probably ending due to the timeout condition, so duration will increase if your bot starts hitting the ball.
+At the beginning stages, your episodes are probably ending due to the timeout condition, so the average episode duration will increase if your bot starts hitting the ball.
-However, as your bot starts hitting the ball, the goal scored condition will become the primary episode-ender.
+However, as your bot starts hitting the ball, the goal-scored condition will become the primary episode-ender.
 Therefore, the more often your bot is scoring, the shorter the episodes, and the lower the "policy reward".

 From my experience, this graph will increase very strongly at the early stages of learning.
 Then, once the bot can hit the ball frequently, it will begin to flatten out or decrease, as goal scoring becomes prominent.

 Note that if you are using zero-sum rewards, this graph is basically useless, as the average total zero-sum reward over any period of time is just going to be zero.
-However, since zero-sum rewards are not helpful when the bots can't really reach the ball yet, this is still useful for tracking the progress early learning.
+However, since zero-sum rewards are not helpful when the bots can't really reach the ball yet, this is still useful for tracking the progress of early learning.

 ## Policy Entropy